montioo/mrcnn_integrate/README.md

 # mrcnn_integrate

-This repo is for integration maskrcnn-benchmark into our data/task.
+This repo aim to integrate maskrcnn-benchmark into our data/task.
+The dataset should at least include the multi-view real-world dataset and blender synthetic dataset.